Application Whitelisting: What You Need to Know

 Instead of combatting an actual cyber attacker by staying one step ahead and identifying the malicious application, IT can instead compile a list of approved applications that can be pushed on a computer or mobile device for users to access.
 This way, whatever users can access has been deemed safe by the administrators.

-For any organization, whitelisting is an extreme lockdown measure that can prevent many cybersecurity problems, but only if implemented correctly.
+For any organization, whitelisting is an extreme lockdown measure that can keep many cybersecurity problems away but only if it is implemented correctly.
 Whitelisting isn’t a foolproof barrier to attacks and is often inconvenient and frustrating for end-users.
 Therefore, it is important for IT admins need to carefully implement it and ensure proper ongoing administration for the policy to work efficiently.

 Learn More: Mobile Threat Defense (MTD): What Companies Should Know